Skip to main content

 Analysis results

-After running analysis, Model.Results contains an AnalysisResultSet with:
+After running analysis, an AnalysisResultSet contains:

 • Node displacements — Dx, Dy, Dz, Rx, Ry, Rz per node per load case/combination